Updated in 2023

 What does Holberton School do?

 Holberton School is a bootcamp that helps students develop the necessary skills to land a job as a software engineer.
-Students can take classes on their campuses in San Francisco, New Haven, and Tulsa, as well as abroad in Tunis (Tunisia), Beirut (Lebanon) and 4 Colombian cities: Bogotá, Medellín, Calí, and Barranquilla.
+Students can take classes on their campuses in San Francisco, New Haven, and Tulsa.
+They also have options abroad in Africa, Europe, the Middle East, and Latin America.

-A 2-year, full-time program, Holberton School students are discouraged from working part-time or traveling while enrolled.
+A 2-year, full-time program, Holberton School is quite a time commitment.
+In fact, working and traveling is discouraged while enrolled in the program.
 There are no typical days in the program.
 The bootcamp has mandatory sessions that consist of peer learning and practice interviews, as well as less structured days.
 They also host guest lectures, meetups, fireside chats, hackathons, and other special events.

 Who is Holberton School for?